pftf/RPi3/Readme.md

 * Extract all the files from the archive onto the partition you created above.
   Note that outside of this `Readme.md`, which you can safely remove, you should not change the name of the extracted files and directories.

+* With recent Linux installs, please assure that the firmware is running in DT mode, either via "Device Manager"->"Raspberry Pi Configuration"->"Advanced Configuration"->"System Table Selection" or the Linux/Grub command line with "acpi=off".

 # Usage